yasiryagi/helpdesk/roles/council-members/README.md

 The list below contains a high level overview of their responsibilities:
 - Elect a [Council Secretary](#council-secretary), to be the "official" point of contact between the Council and Jsgenesis
-- Pay attention to the forum and telegram, to assist and answer questions when appropriate
+- Pay attention to the forum and Telegram group, to assist and answer questions when appropriate
 - Pay attention to incoming Proposals, discuss and make informed votes
 - Monitor the performance on the [Working Groups](#managing-the-working-groups) and, if necessary, take action
-- Monitor, communicate, fund and report on the [forum sudo](/README.md#on-chain-forum)
+- Monitor, communicate with, fund and report on the [forum sudo](/README.md#on-chain-forum)
-- Monitor the platforms infrastructure, and report or perform the appropriate action(s)
+- Monitor the platform's infrastructure, and report issues or perform the appropriate action(s)
   - endpoint nodes (does blocks come in on hosted pioneer)
   - pioneer (any sites not responding as expected)
   - storage system (is media served)
   - [status-server](https://status.joystream.org/status)
-- Monitor the platforms spending and resource allocation
+- Monitor the platform's spending and resource allocation
 - Perform and/or delegate the required tasks related to the [Council KPIs](#council-kpis)
 - Perform the required tasks related to the [Community KPIs](#community-kpis)